DerellLicht/wbigcalc/readme.md

 ### History
 I previously ported BigCalc to 32-bit Windows console utility, and it still works great!
-It is available at https://github.com/DerellLicht/bigcalc
+Executable package is available at https://derelllicht.42web.io/bigcalc.html Source code is maintained at https://github.com/DerellLicht/bigcalc

 ### Original author and notice
 The original program was written by Judson D. McClendon for MSDOS, ca 1999.